 - Castlemaine Harbour has previously been selected for aquaculture operations.
-The harbour's relatively high tidal range coupled with strong tidal streams reduces the risk of accumulations of waste beneath site infrastructure. - The selected site (T06/315N1) is adjacent to the two current licenced areas (T06/300 and T06/315).
-The new area is smaller than the existing two licenced areas. - The site is located in close proximity to purification facilities. - The site is located in an area of already high aquaculture activity and any visual impact incurred by this individual site is therefore considered negligible.
+The harbour's relatively high tidal range coupled with strong tidal streams reduces the risk of accumulations of waste beneath site infrastructure. - The site can be accessed by boat.
+No additional infrastructure is required. - The site is located in close proximity to purification facilities. - The site is located in an area of already high aquaculture activity and any visual impact incurred by this individual site is therefore considered negligible.